Greta Thunberg sets sail for NY climate summit | DW | 14.08.2019

-No toilet, no shower, a hammock; non-sailor Swedish climate activist Greta Thunberg is about to begin her trans-Atlantic yacht trip from Plymouth.
-She’ll spend two noisy weeks on the waves instead of 8 hours flying.
+No toilet, no shower, no kitchen; Swedish climate activist Greta Thunberg has begun her trans-Atlantic yacht trip from Plymouth.
+She will spend two noisy weeks on the waves instead of flying for eight hours.

-Greta Thunberg is set to head into a stormy Atlantic Wednesday on board the "Malizia II,” a no-comfort, high-tech ocean racer skippered by a champion yachtsman and a member of Monaco's royal family.
+Greta Thunberg began her journey on Wednesday aboard the "Malizia II," a no-comfort, high-tech ocean racer skippered by a champion yachtsman and a member of Monaco's royal family.

-Sixteen-year-old Thunberg — who has long refused to fly due to planes' carbon emissions — is setting sail on a zero-emissions yacht to New York for a UN climate summit.
+Sixteen-year-old Thunberg — who has long refused to fly due to carbon emissions — set sail on the zero-emissions yacht to New York for a UN climate summit.

 The Fridays for Future star's voyage is skippered by round-the-world sailor Boris Herrmann from Hamburg and Pierre Casiraghi, the grandson of Monaco's late Princess Grace Kelly.